Leaning Tower of Pisa Tickets with Fast Track Access

 Pisa is a small city offering travelers a pleasant combination of the historic and modern.
-You can find this Romanesque town 83 km west of Florence; plus, there are many convenient connections to take you from Florence to the Leaning Tower of Pisa.
-A perfect destination for a day trip!
+You can find this Romanesque town 83 km west of Florence and makes for a great day trip!

 History Sneak Peek